brucethemuce/LivePhotoRepair/ReadMe.md

 LivePhotoRepair is a Swift-based command-line tool for macOS that detects split Live Photo pairs, and recombines them into proper Live Photos for viewing.
 It is designed to work with files exported from the Photos app or other sources where a still image and a short video belong together but are shown separately in the camera roll or iCloud.

+You can run this on Linux using quickemu, see requirements below.

 ## Features